-Each month, the team at eftsure monitors the headlines for the latest Accounts Payable security news.
+Each month, the team at Eftsure monitors the headlines for the latest Accounts Payable security news.
 We bring you all the essential learnings, so your Accounts Payable team can stay secure.

 However, cyber insurers often struggle to accurately price cyber risk, given they lack long-term data.
-In Australia, cyber insurance premiums have gone up between 50 and 150 per cent over the past 12 months, after the proliferation in ransomware attacks caused losses to multiply.
+In Australia, cyber insurance premiums have gone up between 50 and 150 percent over the past 12 months, after the proliferation in ransomware attacks caused losses to multiply.

-In many cases, cyber insurance will cover losses from Business Email Compromise (BEC), however it will often be limited to the losses incurred by the actual policyholder, rather than their customers or counterparties.
+In many cases, cyber insurance will cover losses from Business Email Compromise (BEC), however, it will often be limited to the losses incurred by the actual policyholder, rather than their customers or counterparties.

 So, for example, if a vendor’s email system is compromised which results in a false invoice being sent to one of their customers, and the customer loses funds by paying the false invoice, the vendor’s cyber insurance may not cover the losses incurred by the customer.